spabettie

 We love seeing your recipe photos and remakes – thank you!

-this vegan stuffed acorn squash is an incredibly flavorful and cozy comfort food dish. also: how to cook amaranth.
+This stuffed squash is an incredibly flavorful and cozy comfort food dish.
+Also: how to cook amaranth.

 Ingredients